- How do I start homeschooling?

 *File the PI-1206 form and adhere to the agreement that you have made on this form

-*Keep an attendance calendar documenting hours that your child has been in attendance of your homeschool, showing a minimum of 875 hours for the year, as required by law.
+*Keep an attendance record documenting hours that your child has been in attendance of your homeschool, showing a minimum of 875 hours for the year, as required by law.

 *Provide your students with a sequentially progressive curriculum of fundamental instruction in reading, language arts, mathematics, social studies, science and health.